trynthink/scout/docs/analysis_approach.rst

 .. [#] The vintages are: pre-1980, 1980-2004, `ASHRAE 90.1-2004`_, `ASHRAE 90.1-2010`_, and `ASHRAE 90.1-2013`_.
 .. [#] A representative city is simulated for each climate zone: Houston, TX (hot humid); Baltimore, MD (mixed humid); El Paso, TX (hot dry); Albuquerque, NM (mixed dry); San Francisco, CA (marine); Chicago, IL (cold); Duluth, NM (very cold), Fairbanks, AK (sub arctic).
 .. [#] EIA provides detailed documentation on the assumptions of the National Energy Modeling System (NEMS) it uses to project residential__ and commercial__ sector energy use out to 2040 for the AEO.
+.. [#] Data derived from Table A1, assuming a 3% average discount rate.
 .. [#] This assumption reflects our current inability to reliably determine how a consumer might choose between an ECM and updated version of a ‘business-as-usual’ technology.
 A future version of Scout may apportion some of an available market portion to this updated ‘business-as-usual’ technology, under an “Adjusted Adoption Potential” scenario.
 .. [#] We use a default `real discount rate`_ of 7%, based on the Office of Management and Budget’s `Guidelines and Discount Rates for Benefit-Cost Analysis of Federal Programs`_, p.
 9 (“Base-Case Analysis”).
 .. [#] End use categories for the markets and savings are not the same as the AEO end uses.
 These end use categories are similar to the 2015 `DOE Quadrennial Technology Review`_, Figure 5.1, but with the “Drying” end use lumped together with “Other.”